fffej/sql-server-gen/README.md

 Using `generateExamples` and `saveExamples` you can have an interactive session to target particular SQL Server object types.
 For example.

-    > generateExamples 100 (arbitrary :: Table) >>= saveExamples "foo.sql"
+    > generateExamples 100 (arbitrary :: Gen Table) >>= saveExamples "foo.sql"

 Will create a file called `foo.sql` containing 100 tables of increasing complexity.
+Note it will overwrite existing files without warning.
+It will also create required dependant objects, for example creating Views will create the tables they depend on.

 If you want more control, then you can use `generateEntity`

-    > generateEntity (Options { size = 100, seed = 22 }) :: Certificate
+    > generateEntity (GenerateOptions { size = 100, seed = 22 }) :: User

 # Usage

 There's a command line interface you can use too, which will generate arbitrary database definitions.
 You might use this to build automated performance tests or soak tests.
+Run the following from the command line:

     cabal build cli
+    cd dist/build/cli
     ./cli --help

 Should produce the documentation.